By-Laws of the International Xenotransplantation Association

 SECTION 12.
 Quorum.
 A majority of the Council shall constitute a quorum for the transaction of business.

 SECTION 13.
 Central Business Office.
-The Association shall have a permanent Central Business Office, the place and supervision of which shall be at the discretion of Council of the Society.
+The Association shall have a permanent Central Business Office, the place and supervision of which shall be at the discretion of Council of the Association.
 The Central Business Office shall be the custodian of all contracts, assignments and other legal documents and records of the Association.
 It shall undertake such duties as are assigned to it by Council.

 ARTICLE V: COMMITTEES OF THE COUNCILTOP